 Course Modality (Online): This is designed as a fully online class delivered through SHSU Online.
 Content delivery will be asynchronous and remote, and all assignments will be completed and graded through the Blackboard system.
-There may be occasional course meetings scheduled for class review (depending on student demand) but attendance in these will be optional, and recordings will be made available for those who are not able to join.
+There will be occasional course meetings scheduled for class review (especially before major assignments are due) but attendance in these will be optional, and recordings will be available for those who are not able to join.